SavedBy/interview2/README.md

 - A pre-developed cart page with element templates. (/src/static/cart.html)
 - Additional classes to your CSS file. (/src/static/index.css)
 - A Cart API to the server.
-- 3 screenshots to use a reference.
+- 3 screenshots to use as a reference.
-- An empty cart.js file. (/src/static/cart.js)
+- A boilerplate cart.js file. (/src/static/cart.js)

 ### Objectives:

 - Implement the "Add To Cart" feature on products.
 (Refer to /resources/Product-add-to-cart.png)
 - Cart icon navigates to /cart
+- Use the empty cart template
 - Fetch and render the cart
-- Use the empty cart template
 - Use the product template
 - Change quantity feature
 - Calculate total line item price with quantity